Introduction: Arduino Based Binary Alarm Clock

 I put a ton of work into this little clock and even more work into all of the documentation and the video, to make it easy for you, to build your own Binary alarm Clock.
 I hope my effort was worth it and i could hook you up with a great idea for your next weekend project or at least, give you some inspiration.

-Even though i tried to cover everything in great detailed, i might have missed a thing or two, so feel free to ask, if there are any questions left.
+Even though i tried to cover every detail, i might have missed a thing or two.
+So feel free to ask, if there are any questions left.

 As always, thank you very much for reading and happy making.